epfl-dlab/post-mortem-memory/README.md

-# Post-mortem memory of public figures in news and social media
+# Postmortem memory of public figures in news and social media

-This repository contains code and data for the paper **"Post-mortem memory of public figures in news and social media"** by Robert West, Jure Leskovec, and Christopher Potts ([pre-print](http://arxiv.org/abs/2103.15497) available on arXiv).
+This repository contains code and data for the paper **"Postmortem memory of public figures in news and social media"** by Robert West, Jure Leskovec, and Christopher Potts ([pre-print](http://arxiv.org/abs/2103.15497) available on arXiv).

 The notebook that executes all analyses described in the main paper and in the Supplemental Information is `post_mortem_memory.Rmd`, which is also available as an [executed and rendered version](https://epfl-dlab.github.io/post-mortem-memory/post_mortem_memory.html).